 Emptying Trash Through the Command Line

-Emptying the Trash through the Command Line is a lot more easier and faster.
+Emptying the Trash through the Command Line is a lot easier and faster.
 Even if you are not a command line pro, the following simple methods will enable you to empty your trash can very easily:

 Open the Linux command line application, the Terminal, through the Ubuntu Dash or through the Ctrl+Alt+T shortcut.
-The files and folders of a user’s trash are located at that user’s /local/share/Trash folder, files sub-folder.
+The files and folders of a user’s trash are located in that user’s /local/share/Trash folder, files sub-folder.
 So we need to enter the following commands to reach there:

 $ cd .local/share/Trash/